 Pets above the clouds

-Every year thousands of pets, mostly dogs or cats, fly away on holiday with their owners.
-Unfortunately for our furry friends, this is anything but fun and actually rather stressful.
+Every year thousands of pets fly away on holiday with their owners.
+Unfortunately for our little friends, this is anything but fun and actually rather stressful.
 This is just one of the reasons that flying with pets requires extensive planning, say the experts from Maxi Zoo.

 Travelling in the cabin